Jennifer Granholm: Second term (2007–2011)

 Granholm also called in the speech for an incentive package to offer tax breaks to filmmakers who shoot in Michigan and use local crews in production.
 A package of bills offering film industry incentives was approved by both houses of the Michigan legislature and signed into law by Granholm on April 7, 2008.

 Partly because of pressure from Granholm, Michigan's Democratic presidential primary was moved up to January 15, leading the Democratic National Committee to strip the Michigan Democratic Party of its delegates (Michigan historically had held its caucuses on February 9).
 Granholm has been named by some as a possible candidate for United States attorney general.
 She was the policy chair of the Democratic Governors Association.

-On April 29, 2008, Granholm had emergency surgery to fix a health issue that stemmed from a 1993 accident.
+On April 29, 2008, Granholm had emergency surgery to correct a health issue that stemmed from a 1993 accident.
 Because of the surgery, Granholm had to postpone a trip to Israel and Kuwait.
 She finally made the journey in November 2008 and signed a water technology partnership agreement with the Israeli government.
 In addition, she delivered the keynote address at an automotive event organized by the Michigan Israel Business Bridge and the Israel Export Institute.

-In response to a May 14, 2008, resolution by the Detroit City Council that Granholm remove Detroit Mayor Kwame Kilpatrick from office because of eight (later ten) felony counts against him, Granholm began an inquiry that culminated in a removal hearing on September 3, 2008.
+In response to a May 14, 2008 resolution by the Detroit City Council that Granholm remove Detroit Mayor Kwame Kilpatrick from office because of eight and later ten felony counts against him, Granholm began an inquiry that culminated in a removal hearing on September 3, 2008.
 On September 3, Granholm outlined the legal basis for the hearings, arguments were made, and three witnesses were called.
 On the morning of September 4, Kilpatrick agreed to two plea deals in which he pleaded guilty to two counts of perjury and no contest one count of assaulting and obstructing a police officer in two separate cases.
 Both deals required his resignation.
 When the hearing reconvened later that day, Granholm said the hearing would be adjourned until September 22 as a result of the plea deals, and if Kilpatrick's resignation became effective before then the hearing would be cancelled.

 In September 2008, Governor Granholm undertook the role of Republican vice presidential nominee Sarah Palin in a series of practice debates with Democratic vice presidential nominee Joe Biden.

 With the election of Barack Obama as president, Granholm joined his economic advisory team, having had extensive experience running the Michigan economy, and there was speculation that she might join the Obama administration.
 On May 13, 2009, the Associated Press reported that President Obama was considering Granholm, among others, for possible appointment to the United States Supreme Court.
 Eventually Obama chose Sonia Sotomayor.

 In 2010, Granholm was barred from seeking re-election due to Michigan's term limits law.
 Her governorship ended on January 1, 2011, when Republican Rick Snyder, who won the 2010 election, was sworn in.